MicrosoftDocs/office-developer-client-docs.pt-BR/docs/access/desktop-database-reference/with-owneraccess-option-declaration-microsoft-access-sql.md

 ## <a name="syntax"></a>Sintaxe

-** SQLStatement OPÇÃO WITH OWNERACCESS
+*sqlstatement* COM A OPÇÃO OWNERACCESS

 ## <a name="remarks"></a>Comentários